fabric8io/fabric8-spring/docs/getting-started.md

 This document will help you get started building applications with Spring Boot that run on Kubernetes and various distributions of Kubernetes (ie, OpenShift v3.x).

 ## Make JAR not WAR.
-Do we need a little Moar?
+We need Moar!
 Spring Boot is a great way to build simple Java microservices and has a vibrant ecosystem to help facilitate.
 Spring Boot and its surrounding ecosystem go to great lengths to help developers get started with microservices including taking some of the pain out of configuration, health checking, boostrapping etc. For example, Spring Boot prefers an "uber-jar" model of packaging a microservice which is executable on its own.
 This helps  reduce the many mistakes that can happen when trying to juggle application servers + WARs/EARs as well as simplifies the classloading model for those apps that can get away with it.
 When we're deploying lots of microservices, we want to eliminate configuration drift as much as possible and reason about our apps without adding complications between environments.

 Building to uber jars does help with this but is not the end of the story.
 As we further our quest to reduce configuration drift between environments for our apps we must also be aware of this fact: A Java based microservice depends fully on a JVM.
 The JVM *is* a very important implementation detail of our Java application.
 As are the dependencies and transitive dependencies of the JVM (libc, etc).
 A developer that created an app using a particular JVM on, let's say, Windows could potentially behave quite differently on a different JVM running on Linux (in a QA environment, let's say).
 You'll want a way to capture the complete snapshot of binaries that make up you application and Linux Containers and associated image formats is a great way to do that.